libratom/libratom/README.md

 Follow one of the section links below for detailed explanations of how the available commands work:

-*   [Entity extraction](#entity-extraction): Entity extraction from individual PST and mbox files, or directories containing one or more PST and mbox files.
+*   [Entity extraction](#entity-extraction): Entity extraction from individual PST and mbox files, or directories containing PST and mbox files.
-*   [Model installation](#model-installation): Model selection and installation tool for users who wish to install models prior to running the tool, or select specific older versions of models.
+*   [Model management](#model-installation): Management tool for spaCy language models.
+Use to display available models and install specific model versions.
 *   [Scan and report](#scan-and-report): Quickly scan an email source and generate a report.

 ## Entity extraction